labrador-kennel/http-cors/docs/how-tos/implement-own-configurationloader.md

----
-title: Implement your own ConfigurationLoader
+# Implement your own ConfigurationLoader
----

 Out-of-the-box this library provides a single `ConfigurationLoader` that will always return a single Configuration for all requests.
 If you need something more complex this guide details how to create your own `ConfigurationLoader` instance.